 sudo ufw deny from 203.13.56.0/24 to any port 443

 Deleting unnecessary or unwanted UFW rules is essential for maintaining an organized and efficient firewall.
 You can delete UFW rules in two different ways.
-Firstly, to delete a UFW rule using its number, you need to list the rule numbers by typing the following command:
+First, list your current rules with their numbers:

 sudo ufw status numbered